naamiinepal/medvlsm/README.md

 ## Usage

+### Pretrained Model Preparation
+Because the pretrained weights of *BiomedCLIP* and *CLIPSeg* are readily available in the *Hugging Face Model Hub* you do not need to save the weights manually.
+However, the [pretrained weights](https://github.com/DerrickWang005/CRIS.pytorch/issues/3) of *CRIS* were extracted and then saved within the folder `pretrained/`.
+Please refer to the config file [cris.yaml](configs/model/cris.yaml) for more information.

 ### Dataset Preparation
-Before running any experiments, you need to ensure that the provided dataset is correctly placed within the `data` folder at the root of the project.
-The directory structure of the `data` folder should look like this:
+Before running any experiments, you need to ensure that the provided dataset is correctly placed within the `data/` folder at the root of the project.
+The directory structure of the `data/` folder should look like this:
 ```
 data/
 │